cwguan/accounta-buddy/final.md

 - dashboard.js
   - The javascript functions for the dashboard page.
 These include the displays for the reminders as well as all of the involved challenges.
 It implements all of the functionality needed to fill out and submit a check-in, remind a buddy about a challenge, and go to a challenge’s details.
 - funds.html
   - This is the page where users add funds to their account.
-After adding funds, it displays the current balance after adding funds by retrieving it from the database
+After adding funds, it displays the current balance after adding funds by retrieving it from the database.
 - funds.js
   - Javascript file in charge of functions on funds page that interacts with the database, changes the funds for the user, and updates the HTML to display the new balance.
 - login.html